archiehull/Programming-Portfolio-1/Formative Assessment 1.md

 Here demonstrate your understanding of compilation.

 -----------------------------------------------
+*As my personal computer is running MacOS, I will run the following exercise of a VM running windows.*

 I used a basic "Hello World" program and saved the .cs file on my C drive.
 I then navigated to the file location in the Developer Command Prompt and used the csc command to compile it into an .exe file.
 ```cs
 using System;